-Spousal Support in Comal County
+Spousal Support Services in Comal County

 Temporary Spousal Support in Comal County

-Spousal Maintenance in Comal County
+Post-Divorce Spousal Maintenance in Comal County

-Eligibility for Spousal Maintenance in Comal County
+Eligibility for Post-Divorce Spousal Maintenance in Comal County

-Eligibility for spousal maintenance in Comal County is much more narrowly tailored than it is for temporary spousal support.
-A court may order a spouse to pay spousal maintenance if the other spouse will lack sufficient property, including the spouse’s separate property, upon divorce to provide for the spouse’s minimum reasonable needs AND one of the following applies:
+The eligibility conditions for post-divorce spousal maintenance are more rigorous than those for temporary spousal support.
+The court can direct a spouse to pay maintenance if the other spouse lacks adequate property, including separate property, after the divorce AND one of the following applies:

-The spouse seeking maintenance either:
+The spouse seeking support must also be:

-Why Soyars & Morgan Law?
+The Uniqueness of Soyars & Morgan Law

-- Personalized approach.
-Our team understands that no two cases are the same.
-Your strategy will be tailored specifically to you and your family’s goals.
-Soyars & Morgan Law sees your case through from start to finish.
+- Customization: We recognize the uniqueness of every case.
+Your strategy will be developed around you and your family’s objectives.
+Soyars & Morgan Law oversees your case from inception to conclusion.

-Meet Our Comal County Spousal Support Lawyers
+Meet Our Spousal Support Lawyers in Comal County